-Short-sighted being the fact that one is unable to see value beyond what is obvious in plain sight.
-Meaning, you see an intern for being an intern now and not seeing that intern as a potential head of department in significant company 5 to 6 years from now.
+Short-sighted is the fact that one is unable to see value beyond what is obvious in plain sight.
+Meaning, you see an intern for being an intern now and not seeing that intern as a potential head of department in a significant company 5 to 6 years from now.

 In this case, I’m also not saying that I believe in karma.
 But I believe in destroying opportunities.

 Oh yes.
 You have heard that people can create opportunities, right?

 Well, just the same, they can destroy them.

 Investing your time and effort in helping someone learn, grow or succeed… can be compared to planting a seed.

 Whether soon or late… that seed will grow into a tree.
 You or someone close to you (or both), will benefit from that seed.

 Every interaction we have with other human beings is an exchange.
 What you leave the other person with will either contribute to making your society better or worse.
 I strongly believe this.

 Anyway, success comes AND REMAINS with those that have good intentions towards the people they serve and work alongside.
 Even if it may take time to come.

 Success cannot be maintained by those who have ill intentions towards the people they serve and work alongside.
 No one can be around people like this for long.
 Not customers… not team members.